 So like it is in cricket, the key in test-taking is also shot selection or rather choosing which questions to take a shot at.
 I know this is easier said than done.

 Protect your time spent, the way you are supposed to protect your wicket

-In cricket they say that the best batsmen place a premium on their wicket.
+In cricket, they say that the best batsmen place a premium on their wicket.
 If you remember the big problem with Rohit Sharma at the beginning of this career was his inconsistency and most of it was because of the manner of his dismissals.
 He would more or less gift his wicket away.
-This was true of many great players at the beginning of their careers, it was more likely to be the of the more talented players.
-Aravinda D’Silva had more than one shot that he could play to particular ball!
+This was true of many great players at the beginning of their careers and it was more likely to be true of the more talented players.
+Aravinda D’Silva had more than one shot that he could play to a particular ball!
 This meant that in the early stages of his career he would throw his wicket away to a wrong choice of shot.
-The Aravinda who destroyed India in the 1996 semi-final was a fully in control of his shot-selection.
+The Aravinda who destroyed India in the 1996 semi-final was fully in control of his shot-selection.

 As test-takers what you need to learn to do is to place a premium on your time.
 When you attempt a question you should be getting three marks for it more than 8 out of 10 times, the rest of the questions should be left alone.
 Most of the time you will find that a lot of your time was spent on questions that gave you no return.

 When you read a question or a set, you should be wearing the CEO hat and take a decision — should I do this question NOW, LATER or NEVER!